Fedox-die-Ente/northcore/README.md

 ### 📩 Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/Fedox-die-Ente/northcore/issues/new) by including your search query and the expected result.
+If you find a bug, kindly open an issue [here](https://github.com/Fedox-die-Ente/northcore/issues/new) by including the problem and the expected result.

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/Fedox-die-Ente/northcore/issues/new).
-Please include sample queries and their corresponding results.
+Please include a feature and their corresponding results.

 ## 📜 Credits